jantman/python-wifi-survey-heatmap/README.rst

 * ``-S`` / ``--scan`` to enable wireless scaning at the end of each measurement.
 This may take a lot of time, however, generates data used later for generating channel utilization graphs.
 If you're using a modern wireless product that allows running RF scans, it makes sense to use that data instead of these scans.
 * ``-b BSSID`` / ``--bssid BSSID`` allows you to specify a single desired BSSID for your survey.
 This will be checked several times during of every measurement, and the measurement will be discarded if you're connected to the wrong BSSID.
 This can be useful as a safeguard to make sure you don't accidentally roam to a different AP.
 * ``-d 123`` / ``--duration 123`` allows you to change the duration of each individual `iperf3` test run (default is 10 seconds as mentioned above)
+* ``--ding FILENAME`` will play the audio file at FILENAME when each measurement point is complete.
+See `Playing A Sound When Measurement Finishes <#playing-a-sound-when-measurement-finishes>`_ below for details.

 If ``TITLE.json`` already exists, the data from it will be pre-loaded into the application; this can be used to **resume a survey**.